Back to: ADO.NET Tutorial For Beginners and Professionals

 ADO.NET using SQL Server

-In this article, I am going to discuss ADO.NET using SQL Server Database with Examples.
-Please read our previous article where we discussed the Introduction of ADO.NET.
+I will discuss ADO.NET using SQL Server Database with Examples in this article.
+Please read our previous article, where we discussed the Introduction of ADO.NET.
 At the end of this article, you will understand how to connect with the SQL Server database using ADO.NET.
 I hope you have SQL Server installed on your machine.
-We are using SQL Server Management Studio (SSMS) Tool to interact with SQL Server.
+We are using the SQL Server Management Studio (SSMS) Tool to interact with the SQL Server.

 Open SQL Server Management Studio Tool

-Once you open SSMS (SQL Server Management Studio), It will prompt you the connect to the server window.
-Here, you need to provide the server name and authentication details (I am going with the Windows Authentication), select Database Engine as the server type, and finally, click on the Connect button as shown in the below image.
+Once you open SSMS (SQL Server Management Studio), It will prompt you to connect to the server window.
+Here, you need to provide the server name and authentication details (I am going with the Windows Authentication), select Database Engine as the server type, and finally, click the Connect button, as shown in the image below.

 Creating Database in SQL Server

-In order to create a database using GUI, you need to select the database option from object explorer and then right-click on it.
-It pops up an options menu and here, you need to click on the New Database option as shown in the below image.
+To create a database using GUI, you need to select the database option from Object Explorer and then right-click on it.
+It pops up an options menu, and here, you need to click on the New Database option, as shown in the below image.

-Once you click on the New Database option, then it will open the following New Database window.
-Here, you just need to provide the database name and click on the OK button.
+Once you click on the New Database option, it will open the following New Database window.
+Here, you must provide the database name and click the OK button.
 Here, I created a database with the name Student.
-But it is up to you, you can provide any meaningful name as per your choice.
+But it is up to you; you can provide any meaningful name you choose.

-Once you click on the OK button, then it will create a Student database and you can see the Student database in the object explorer as shown in the below image.
+Once you click on the OK button, it will create a Student database, and you can see the Student database in the object explorer, as shown in the image below.

-Establish a connection to SQL Server database and create a table using ADO.NET
+Establish a Connection to the SQL Server database and create a table using ADO.NET.

-Once the Student Database is ready, now, let’s move and create a table (Student table) by using the ADO.NET Provider and C# code.
-Open visual studio 2017 (you can use any version of visual studio), then create a new .NET console application project.
+Once the Student Database is ready, let’s move and create a table (Student table) using the ADO.NET Provider and C# Code.
+Open Visual Studio 2017 (you can use any version of Visual Studio), then create a new .NET console application project.
 Once you create the project, then modify the Program.cs class file as shown below.
 In this article, I am not going to explain the code.
-Here in this article, I am just going to show you how to communicate with SQL Server database.
-From our next article onwards, I will explain each and everything in detail.
+This article will show you how to communicate with an SQL Server database.
+From our next article onwards, I will explain everything in detail.

 using System; using System.Data.SqlClient; namespace AdoNetConsoleApplication { class Program { static void Main(string[] args) { new Program().CreateTable(); Console.ReadKey(); } public void CreateTable() { SqlConnection con = null; try { // Creating Connection con = new SqlConnection("data source=.; database=student; integrated security=SSPI"); // writing sql query SqlCommand cm = new SqlCommand("create table student(id int not null, name varchar(100), email varchar(50), join_date date)", con); // Opening Connection con.Open(); // Executing the SQL query cm.ExecuteNonQuery(); // Displaying a message Console.WriteLine("Table created Successfully"); } catch (Exception e) { Console.WriteLine("OOPs, something went wrong." + e); } // Closing the connection finally { con.Close(); } } } }

-We can see the created table in Microsoft SQL Server Management Studio also.
+We can see the created table in Microsoft SQL Server Management Studio.
 It shows the created table as shown below.

 See, we have the Student table within the Student database.
 As of now, the Student table is empty.
-Let us insert one record into the Student table using ADO.NET and C#.
+Insert one record into the Student table using ADO.NET and C#.

 Inserting Record using C# and ADO.NET: